saulpierotti/markdown_notebook/MP.md

 		* I put one when the OTU is included in the node
 	* I can create a matrix containing the nodes of both trees to join
 * The supermatrix approach

+# DNA sequence databases
+* Databases are useful for making sequences freely available and for independent validation
+* If I take a sequence from a database, I have a reference for it (!)
+* I can find information about the taxonomy related to a sequence
+	* NCBI is not autoritative for taxonomy, but still gives an useful indication
+* I can find metadata about the sequence
+	* In some cases I can also find in which museum the original speciment is conserved (!)
+* The BOLD database contains a DNA barcode for many species
+* RNAcentral was a database about RNA sequences that now is discontinued
+	* There are many alternatives for studying non-conding RNA sequences
+* NCBI has many resources
+	* Genbank is directly submitted by the user and not validated by NCBI staff
+	* Refseq is reviewed and annotated by NCBI staff
+	* Pubmed is good for biomedical papers